-I am a sixth-year Ph.D. student in the UC Davis Philosophy Department.
+I am a recent PhD in philosophy from UC Davis.
+I am about to start an MS in computer science from Georgia Tech, and I am currently looking for work as a software engineer or machine learning engineer.
 In roughly descending order of usefulness, you can find my personal page here, my PhilPeople page here, my department profile here, and my Academia.edu page (including some paper drafts and my CV) here.

 Aside from a general interest in various topics in the philosophy of biology, I also have something of a sideline in normative theory, and active interests in the philosophy of religion, political philosophy, and military and intelligence ethics.